mavrw/farm-rest-rpg/README.md

 ### Authentication/Authorization

 > *What is the JWT expiration and refresh strategy?
 15m access, 7d refresh?*
 > *How will passwords be stored securely, and not in plaintext?
 Argon2 or bcrypt?*

 ### Data validation/sanitization

 > *How is SQL Injection prevented?
 Prepared `sqlc` statements*

 ### Performance Expectations or Bottlenecks

+> *Where are the most likely places in the stack that may present bottlenecks?*
+> *Will any measures be in place to quickly identify and handle bottlenecks or performance issues when they show up?*
+> *How will load-testing be performed to identify performance or bottlenecks before they are deployed to the production environment?*

 ### Rate Limits

 > *How is rate limiting implemented to prevent against DDOS or Brute Force attacks?*
 > *Token bucket or leaky bucket?
 How will the chosen method be implemented?*

 ### Caching

 > *Does caching need to be implemented to offload database work, such as user farm data, inventory, or other frequently accessed data?*
 > *How will invalidation be handled for mutated data?*

 ---